 For additional information regarding rates and service, please contact the City of Clarkson, PO Box 18, Clarkson, NE 68629 or call (402) 892-3100.

 Privately owned solid waste removal services are available in Clarkson.
-Wastes are delivered to a privately owned site in Butler County.
+Albracht Disposal Services and Waste Connections of NE are available in Clarkson.
 Please contact the City Office for further information at (402) 892-3100.

 | Top of Page |